 “A Spanish man went into a clothing store where the salesperson only spoke English.
 Walking up to the nearest sales clerk, the man said, ‘Quiero calcetines, por favor.’
 The clerk shook his head and said, ‘I don’t speak Spanish.’
 The sales clerk and the man walked around the store, the clerk pointing at jackets, sweaters, pants, and shoes, hoping to find what the Spanish man needed.
 Finally, the clerk pointed at a table of socks, and the Spanish man exclaimed, ‘Eso, si que es!’
 Wide-eyed, the sales clerk said, ‘If you could spell it, why didn’t you say so before!’”

 In Spanish, Eso, si que es basically translates as “That’s what it is!”
 But it also sounds like a person spelling out s-o-c-k-s.

 Anyone who speaks English and Swedish will get this joke right away, but if you only speak English, keep in mind that in Swedish, fart means “speed,” and smäll (pronounced like "smell") translates to something like “impact”:

 “It’s not the fart that kills, it’s the smäll.”

 This is perhaps the queen of all multilingual puns.
 Magically, it works in at least five different languages: English, Spanish, Portuguese, Italian, and French.
 The joke is about a cat who dies (sorry, kitties!), and goes to…

-While in English and French, the joke plays off of the purring sound cats are known for, in the other languages, it can play off of both that and that language's word for cat (bolded above; though the French word purgatoire is funnier when slightly mispronounced with chat, the word for "cat," inserted).
-Which, when a pun can work in multiple languages at multiple levels?
+While in English and French, the joke plays off of the purring sound cats are known for, in the other languages, it can play off of both that and that language's word for cat (in italics above; though the French word purgatoire is funnier when slightly mispronounced with chat, the word for “cat,” inserted).
+When a pun can work in multiple languages at multiple levels?
 That really is the cat's meow.